dablelv/cyan/README.md

 </div>

 # Synopsis
-A modern, comprehensive and efficient utility library of Go.
+A modern, comprehensive and efficient utility library of Golang.

 # Features
 - Comprehensive, efficient and reusable.
 - Numerous util functions, support string, slice, map, datetime, crypto...
 - Only depend on the go standard and golang.org/x library.